Lori Alan: Career

 Alan has done vocal work for over three decades.
 Her process of getting to the authentic personality of the character she is providing the voice for is to improvise and trust her own choices, something she learned at her first voice acting job.

-Alan voices Pearl the Whale on SpongeBob SquarePants, Sue Richards (the Invisible Woman) on Marvel Comics' The Fantastic Four, newsreader-turned-murderer Diane Simmons on Family Guy, and The Boss in the Metal Gear series.
-Lori has done voices in feature films: Monsters University, Toy Story 3, Despicable Me 2, WALL·E, Inside Out, and each movie in the SpongeBob SquarePants film series.
+Alan voices Pearl Krabs on SpongeBob SquarePants, Sue Richards (the Invisible Woman) on Marvel Comics' The Fantastic Four, newsreader-turned-murderer Diane Simmons on Family Guy, and The Boss in the Metal Gear series.
+Lori has done voices in feature films: Monsters University, Toy Story 3, Despicable Me 2, WALL-E, Inside Out, and the SpongeBob SquarePants film series.
 She has also voiced roles for Henry Hugglemonster, Cow and Chicken, Animaniacs, and Futurama.
 Her rendition of The Boss was rated as one of the top 25 "Greatest Acting Performances in Video Games" by Complex.

-In 2005, she joined Warren Beatty, Rob Reiner, Kurtwood Smith and Jason George to help voice commercials against proposals made by California's Governor Arnold Schwarzenegger.
+In 2005, she joined Warren Beatty, Rob Reiner, Kurtwood Smith and Jason George to help voice commercials against proposals made by California governor Arnold Schwarzenegger.

 In 2014, she won a Voice Arts Award (VAA) for outstanding body of work and outstanding national television commercial.

 Alan's on-camera roles include Desperate Housewives, Ray Donovan, Comedy Central's Workaholics, Bones, Southland, CSI, 90210, Law & Order: LA, Law & Order and many more.
 On stage credits include The Pee-wee Herman Show, solo show Lori Alan: The Musical, Queen Celia in the hit musical Sneaux!, and the award-winning musical Reefer Madness.
 Her 1999 performance in Reefer Madness as a "Reefer Madam" was praised by the Los Angeles Times.

 She revisited her role in the Reefer Madness tenth Anniversary Cast in 2015.
 Her vocals on the song "The Stuff" was considered both sultry and comical by Broadway World.